sourav-txt/tinxy16A/README.md

 Backlog rule on system#boot do pwm1 512 endon; Rule 1 1
 ```

 This is good enough if you dont need external switch functionality.
-For external switch functionality , add these to console, this will ensure that by defualt the switch will wait for atleast a about half a second before turning off the relay
+For external switch functionality , add these to console, this will ensure that by defualt the switch will wait for atleast a about half a second before turning off the relay, otherwise relay will flicker due to sinusoidal nature of input ac voltage at switch

 ```console
 SwitchDebounce 1009